Macauley Bonne: Maldon & Tiptree

+Billericay Town

+In February 2026, Bonne signed for Billericay Town in the Isthmian League Premier Division.

 International career

 Born in England to Zimbabwean parents, Bonne is eligible to represent both England and Zimbabwe national teams at international level.
 In August 2014, Bonne made himself available for selection by Zimbabwe ahead of their qualification attempt for the 2016 Olympic Games.

 Bonne made his debut for Zimbabwe in a friendly match against Morocco on 16 November 2014.
 The Zimbabwe team was made up entirely of players from the Zimbabwe under-23 side, although the match was classed as a full international by FIFA.
 Bonne had a dream start to his international career, scoring the opening goal after 18 minutes when he slotted the ball between the legs of Morocco goalkeeper Bono.
 However, despite his debut goal, Zimbabwe went on to lose the game 2–1, with the experience leaving Bonne hungry for more chances with the national side.

 In August 2015, Bonne was called up by the senior Zimbabwe side for their 2017 Africa Cup of Nations qualifier against Guinea on 6 September.
 After pulling out of the squad due to club commitments, Bonne was called up again in March 2016 for Zimbabwe's qualifier against Swaziland on 25 March.
 Bonne was again forced to withdraw from the Zimbabwe squad, on this occasion due to passport technicalities.

 In November 2016, Bonne was included in Callisto Pasuwa's squad ahead of an international friendly match against Tanzania.

 Bonne made his first appearance for the senior national team on 8 November 2017, starting in Zimbabwe's 1–0 defeat to Lesotho.
 He played again three days later, coming on as a second-half substitute in a 3–1 defeat against Namibia.

 On 11 November 2019 he withdrew from Zimbabwe's national team squad due to medical issues, having received his Zimbabwean passport three days earlier.

 In August 2021, Bonne was once again called up to represent Zimbabwe for World Cup qualifiers against South Africa in Harare on 3 September and Ethiopia in Bahir Dar four days later.
 However he was unable to join up with the Zimbabwe national team due to the English Football League not allowing players to travel to countries on the UK government's red travel list as a result of restrictions caused by the COVID-19 pandemic.

 After not playing international football for seven years, he returned to the Zimbabwe national team squad during the 2024 Four Nations Football Tournament.
 He played in both of Zimbabwe's matches as they finished as runners-up of the tournament; he also scored in the tournament during a 2–2 draw against Zambia which was won by Zimbabwe after a penalty shoot-out.

+Bonne was also named in the Zimbabwe squad for the 2025 Africa Cup of Nations, and made his first appearance at a major tournament when he started The Warriors opening-game defeat to Egypt on 22 December 2025.